 Database design and theory.
 Concurrency, distributed databases, integrity, security, query optimization, transaction processing, object-oriented databases.
 A survey of the design and implementation tradeoffs considered for these topics in the creation of available database packages.
 Includes a term project and reading from the literature.
 Prerequisite: CPTR467 or equivalent.
-Fall (odd years)
+Spring